Please enable JavaScript to view this site.

 Only the features of feature classes which are connected via relationship classes can appear in the panel and be selected for relationships.

-3.Create a new relationship by clicking on the action menu that is next to the loaded feature, then clicking on Create new relationship.
+3.Create a new relationship by clicking the action menu next to the loaded feature, then clicking on Create relationship to identified feature.
 Choose the feature you want to create the relationship with and click on it in the loaded map.

 There are certain predefined rules for every feature when it comes to creating a relationship between features.
 If you violate one of the rules, an error message pops detailing the description of the rule you violated.